Minoan eruption: Radiocarbon age

-Raw radiocarbon dates are not accurate calendar years of the event and this has to do with the fact that the level of atmospheric radiocarbon fluctuates.
-Raw radiocarbon ages can be converted to calendar dates by means of calibration curves which are periodically updated by international researchers.
-Derived calibrated calendar date ranges are highly dependent on how accurately calibration curve represents radiocarbon levels for the time period.
+A major cause of inaccuracy in raw radiocarbon dates is fluctuation in the level of atmospheric radiocarbon.
+Hence, raw dates are adjusted with calibration curves which are periodically updated by international researchers.
+Derived calibrated calendar date ranges are highly dependent on how accurately the calibration curve represents radiocarbon levels for the time period.
 As of 2022, the most updated calibration curve is IntCal20.
 Early radiocarbon dates in the 1970s with calibration were already showing massive age disagreement and were initially discarded as unreliable by the archaeological community.
-In the following decades, the range of possible eruption date narrowed significantly with improved calibration, analytical precision, statistical method and sample treatment.
-Radiocarbon dating has built a strong case for an eruption date in the late 17th–century BC.
-The table below summarizes the history and results of radiocarbon dating of volcanic destruction layer with pre–2018 calibration curves:
+In the following decades, the range of possible eruption dates narrowed significantly with improved calibration, analytical precision, statistical methods, and sample treatment.
+Radiocarbon dating has built a strong case for an eruption date in the late 17th century BC.
+The table below summarizes the history and results of radiocarbon dating of volcanic destruction layer with pre-2018 calibration curves:

-In 2018, a team led by tree ring scientist reported a possible offset of a few decades in the previous IntCal calibration curves during the period 1660–1540 BCE.
-The resulted new calibration curve allowed previous raw radiocarbon dates be calibrated to encompass a substantial part of 16th–century BC, making it possible for radiocarbon dates to be compatible with archaeological evidence.
+In 2018, a team led by tree ring scientist reported a possible offset of a few decades in the previous IntCal calibration curves during the period 1660–1540 BC.
+The resulting new calibration curve allowed previous raw radiocarbon dates to be calibrated to encompass a substantial part of the 16th century BC, making it possible for radiocarbon dates to be compatible with archaeological evidence.
 The measured offset was then confirmed by other laboratories across the world and incorporated into the most updated calibration curve IntCal20.
-In the same year, study of bomb peak further questioned the validity of wiggle-matching of olive branch because the radiocarbon dates of outermost branch layer could differ by up to a few decades caused by growth cessation, then the olive branch could also pre-date Thera by decades.
+In the same year, study of bomb peak further questioned the validity of wiggle-matching of the olive branch because the radiocarbon dates of the outermost branch layer could differ by up to a few decades caused by growth cessation, then the olive branch could also pre-date Thera by decades.

 In 2020, speculation of regional offset specific to Mediterranean context in all calibration curves was reported based on measurements made on juniper wood at Gordion.
-If the regional offset is genuine, then calibration based on the regional dataset, Hd GOR, would place eruption date back to 17th–century.
+If the regional offset is genuine, then calibration based on the regional dataset, Hd GOR, would place the eruption date back to 17th century BC.
 Others have argued that these site-specific offsets are already incorporated into the IntCal20 prediction interval since it is constructed from a much wider range of locations and any locational variation is of similar magnitude to the inter-laboratory variation.

-While the refined calibration curve IntCal20 does not rule out a 17th–century eruption date, it does shift the probable range of eruption date to include the majority of 16th–century BC, offering a way to at least mitigate the long-standing age disagreement.
+While the refined calibration curve IntCal20 does not rule out a 17th-century BC eruption date, it does shift the probable range of the eruption date to include the majority of 16th century BC, offering a way to at least mitigate the long-standing age disagreement.
 However, the exact year of eruption has not been settled.
 The table below summarizes the dating results: